mineadmin/doc-v3/docs/en/front/component/ma-form/examples/slots-examples.md

 ```

 ### 2. Footer Slot
-Used to place form bottom action buttons:
+Used to place form action buttons at the bottom:

 ```vue
 <ma-form